yeyilmaz99/yeyilmaz99/README.md

 ### I'm a Student and Developer.

-I am a self-taught developer.
+<h3 align="center">I am a self-taught developer.
 I am currently developing an E-commerce site and PWA with angular.
 I am a trilingual person.
-I am open to all kinds of software development.
+I am open to all kinds of programming..</h3>

 -  I’m currently working on : [E-CommerceTemplate ][E-CommerceTemplate]!
 -  I’m currently learning Angular